keithbuhler/keithbuhler.github.io/philosophy-portal/syllabus334.md

 **Office**: Patterson Office Tower, 14th floor.

+#### Required Readings
-**Required Readings:** [Brenkert & Beauchamp, *Oxford Handbook of Business Ethics*](http://amzn.to/1ThV3ew) Oxford, 2010.
+[Brenkert & Beauchamp, *Oxford Handbook of Business Ethics*](http://amzn.to/1ThV3ew) Oxford, 2010.
 First Edition.
 (Should be less than $60 new, $40 used).
 Handouts are posted online: [Peter Kreeft, Truth;](https://docs.google.com/document/d/1mAda1aoPZmQNGJcPLtU_kd8C-xUyaWWjjIHC-0eD3ps/edit#heading=h.w4s5iko7zwgp) [Peter Kreeft, Goodness.](https://docs.google.com/document/d/1mAda1aoPZmQNGJcPLtU_kd8C-xUyaWWjjIHC-0eD3ps/edit#heading=h.rfqgfvs7gdwn)

+###Course Description
-**Course Description:** Some of the hardest decisions we make have to do with making money working in a business or running a business.
+Some of the hardest decisions we make have to do with making money working in a business or running a business.
 As employees, professionals, managers, investors, or entrepreneurs, we will make tough business decisions every day.
 Even as consumers we will "vote with our dollars" when we buy product, use, re-use, and recycle.
 This course attempts to help us to think deeply about the issues of wealth, fairness, politics, trade, payment, and work.
 The aim is that we can act well when hard decisions come.

 Philosophy in generally asks questions about foundations of the world and our knowledge of it: what is real, how do we know what we know, what is the meaning of life?
 Philosophy is continuous with science, mathematics, religion.
 So when we conduct business, our whole world view is engaged.
 Ethics is the branch of philosophy that investigates right and wrong, good and bad.
 What is worthwhile or worthless and how to live a worthwhile life.
 What is good?
 Who is truly enviable?